matloff/fasteR/README.md

 stick to the R command line, and focus on data analysis, not advanced tools.
-At some point in your evolution as a programmer, you'll need to start using either an IDE or external text editor; this will be discussed in a later lesson.
+At some point in your evolution as a programmer, you'll need to start using either an IDE or external text editor; this will be discussed in a later lesson, but for now, we'll take the fastest possible road to getting you skilled at R -- the command line.

 * Nonpassive learning is absolutely key!
 So even if the output of an R command is shown here, run the command yourself in your R console,